build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 if (f())
 ```

-even though FAIL may have the value 0 which C considers to be false.
+Even though FAIL may have the value 0 which C considers to be false.
 An explicit test will help
 you out later when somebody decides that a failure return should be -1 instead of 0.
 Explicit
 comparison should be used even if the comparison value will never change; e.g., ​ **if (!(bufsize %
 sizeof(int)))** ​ should be written instead as ​ **if ((bufsize % sizeof(int)) == 0)** ​ to reflect the numeric